Dark-Knight-Rises/Logseq/pages/Computer Networks.md

-- What is a network?
+- What is a network? #card
-	- A network is a collection of devices connected to each other to allow sharing of the data.
+	- A network is a collection of devices connected to each other to allow sharing of the data. #defination -